Background pattern

 • nitrates (for chest pain),

-• alpha-blockers to treat high blood pressure or prostate problems,
+• alpha-blockers for high blood pressure or prostate problems,

 • riociguat,

-Consuming alcohol may temporarily lower your blood pressure.
-If you have taken or are planning to take tadalafil, avoid excessive alcohol consumption (above 5 units of alcohol), as it may increase the risk of dizziness when standing up.
+Consuming alcohol can temporarily lower your blood pressure.
+If you have taken or are planning to take tadalafil, avoid excessive alcohol consumption (more than 5 units of alcohol), as it may increase the risk of dizziness when standing up.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
-Do not take tadalafil during pregnancy unless it is strictly necessary and you have discussed this with your doctor.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.
+Do not take tadalafil during pregnancy, unless it is strictly necessary and you have discussed it with your doctor.

-Do not breastfeed while taking these tablets, as it is unknown if the medication passes into breast milk.
-Consult your doctor or pharmacist before taking any medication if you are pregnant or breastfeeding.
+Do not breastfeed while taking these tablets, as it is not known if the medicine passes into breast milk.
+Consult your doctor or pharmacist before taking any medicine if you are pregnant or breastfeeding.

-In dogs treated, a decrease in sperm production by the testicles was observed.
-A decrease in sperm count has been observed in some men.
-It is unlikely that these effects will cause infertility.
+In dogs treated with tadalafil, a decrease in sperm production by the testicles was observed.
+A reduction in sperm has been observed in some men.
+It is unlikely that these effects will produce a lack of fertility.

-Dizziness has been reported.
-Check carefully how you react to the medication before driving or operating machinery.
+There have been reports of dizziness.
+Check carefully how you react to the medicines before driving or using machines.

 Qizerz contains lactose and sodium